perkygva/CatalogApp/README.md

 authorized, you'll receive a flash messaged (displayed at the top of the screen) If you're the owner, you can also delete items and categories.

-From the main page, you can access everything.
+From the main page, you can access just about everything.
-- Use the navbar to add new categories and items.
+- Use the nav-bar to add new categories and items.
 - Clicking on a category gives you the category item list and category edit options.
 - Clicking on an item gives you the item description and item editing page.
+- On the editing pages, you have the delete options.

 ### Authorization
 Authorization is only required to edit categories and items, being only the creator of them can actually edit them.